karttur/overview/about/index.md

   #creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-Remote sensing and spatial data developer guide for global natural resources mapping, inventories and monitoring.
+Karttur is a private research company in Stockholm, Sweden.
+Karttur is really just the legal frontend of Thomas Gumbricht, backend, research efforts.

 The Geo Imagine Developer blog is maintained by Thomas Gumbricht (Karttur AB) [karttur.com](https://karttur.com/)

-## Geo Imagine Developer is all about:
+## Karttur is all about:

 * Satellite image processing.
 * Combining satellite images and ground data.